-Students can get involved with the Nepal program by being part of the design, sustainability, or fundraising teams.
-These teams all offer different professional and technical challenges and opportunities to gain experience in everything from creating CAD drawings and working with professional engineers to writing grant proposals and coordinating projects internationally and cross-culturally.
+Students can get involved with the Nepal program by contributing to the design, sustainability or fundraising components of each project, whether it be spring source protection or biogas.
+Both projects offer different professional and technical challenges and opportunities to gain experience in everything from creating CAD drawings and working with professional engineers to writing grant proposals and coordinating projects internationally and cross-culturally.
 Send us an email or stop by our weekly meetings to join the team!

-Since 2007, the EWB Nepal team has been working in the eastern tea growing district of Ilam.
-In partnership with a local NGO, the Namsaling Community Development Center (NCDC), EWB Nepal has worked on several projects since its inception.
-The most recent project completed was a constructed wetlands wastewater treatment system to treat sewage from Ilam’s district hospital.
-The previous system the hospital used was a series of shallow leeching tanks .
-This was contaminating the area’s groundwater as well as the town’s springs downstream of the hospital.
-Now that the treatment system is completed, the team will continue to monitor its progress while working towards our next project.
+Since 2007, the EWB Nepal team has been working on several projects in Ilam In partnership with a local NGO, the Namsaling Community Development Center (NCDC).One example of a past project was the construction of a wetlands wastewater treatment system to treat sewage from Ilam’s district hospital.
+The previous system depended on a series of shallow leeching tanks, which contaminated the area’s groundwater and the community’s springs downstream of the hospital.
+Since the completion of this project, the team has continued to monitor the progress of the treatment system.

-After an assessment of the town’s needs from this past winter trip, the team has decided to build multiple spring source protection boxes.
-The team’s goal with this project is to protect the town’s springs from runoff contamination as well as provide a way to store large amounts of water during the dry season.
-Along with our technical engineering solutions, the team will continue its health and sanitation education programs in local schools and at community gatherings.
-This partnership of technical and educational solutions is what we hope will provide a healthier and cleaner environment for the community members of Ilam.
+After an assessment of the community’s needs from the past winter and summer trips, the team has decided to build a spring source protection system at the Kharka Dhara spring site.
+Ultimate goals of this project include protecting spring water from run-off contamination, improving community access particularly during the dry season and increasing stakeholder awareness on the conservation of watershed resources.
+Along with our technical engineering solutions, the team analyze the sustainability and feasibility of implementing environmentally-sustainable programs in local schools.
+This partnership of technical and educational solutions aims to promote a healthier and cleaner environment for the community members of Ilam.